 Intrinsic:Comes from internal sources.
 People want to experience the positive feelings that come from exercise.
 This lasts longer.

-In these examples, Stephen, Melanie and Jacob are exercising to influence external parts of their lives.
-They are not exercising because they like exercising or want to exercise for its own sake.
+Extrinsic.
+Stephen, Melanie and Jacob exercise to influence external parts of their lives.
 This is extrinsic motivation.
+They are not exercising because they like it.

-The topics of intrinsic and extrinsic motivation have been extensively researched.
+Research.
+Intrinsic and extrinsic motivation have been researched.
 One study describes how intrinsic motivation improves our attitudes towards life.
-This study was done at the University of Zaragoza in Spain.

 Specifically, the direct effects of intrinsic motivation on physical self-concept, and of physical self-concept on satisfaction with life were significant....Relationships between intrinsic motivation

 Enjoyment.
 Having fun and enjoying exercise was found to give people more psychological well-being.
 How important is enjoying exercise?

 Answer:This study indicates it is important.
 It is one thing that can improve your entire attitude about life.